 The official schedule for this year's Google I/O recently went live, and we're poring over the upcoming events with eager excitement.
 As one commenter was quick to point out, it looks like Android M will make an appearance at this year's conference.
 There's a direct mention under the Android for Work event scheduled for 2:30 PM PST on the 28th.

 The presence of a What's New in Android session (1:00 PM) is also a tip-off.
+Google usually uses takes this opportunity to discuss what's debuting in the freshly unveiled version of Android.
 Read More

 This is the month of Google I/O, with the event set to take place from the 27th to the 29th.
 Eager conference goers and stay-at-home-live-streamers alike can now start planning those days out, because the official schedule has made its way online.